ScEpTIC Configuration¶

 Custom Memory Setup¶

-dictionary specifies the memory configuration of the system.
+The memory_configuration dictionary specifies the memory configuration of the system.

-If a pre-defined system configuration is used, re-defining the memory_configuration
+If a pre-defined system configuration is used, re-defining the memory_configuration dictionary overwrites portions of the pre-configured system setup.

-dictionary contains the following elements:
+The overall memory_configuration dictionary contains the following elements:

 memory_configuration = {